hasithz/Nao_doc/docs/Environment creation/environment 1.md

 # Basic Environment

+in this section you will understand of how to create a basic environemnt from scratch using openai gym library

 ## Creating a custom env

 This is the basic environment that was created and in order to create a basic environment and as well